 8. Age matters: Younger brains tend to change faster than older brains, but improvement is possible at any age.

-9. Transfer of skill: Practicing one skill can result in improvement of a related skill.
-For example, Practicing going up and down the stairs can help us to manage curbs when crossing the street.
+9. Transfer of skill: Practicing one skill can improve a related skill.
+For example, practicing going up and down the stairs can help manage curbs when crossing the street.

-10. Avoid bad habits: Learning an “easier way” of doing something (i.e. a bad habit or compensation) may make it harder to re-learn the proper way.
+10. Avoid bad habits: Learning an “easier way” of doing something that develops a bad habit can make it harder to re-learn the proper way.
+So please try to learn tasks the right way the first time.

 Adapted from Tactus Therapy